Troubleshooting

 DELETEDcolumn): -

-Check if the Node cannot be drained
+Check whether the Node drains

 To get a list of Pods running on a Node, see above: